oVirt/ovirt-site/source/release/4.1.0/index.html.md

 ##### Team: Integration

- - [BZ 1379674](https://bugzilla.redhat.com/1379674) <b>urllib2 is not in python3</b><br>
  - [BZ 1354180](https://bugzilla.redhat.com/1354180) <b>[RFE] remove 'FIX_RELEASE=' from version.mak file</b><br>
  - [BZ 1351668](https://bugzilla.redhat.com/1351668) <b>Automatic provisioning of dwh db keeps password in answer file if engine is installed</b><br>
  - [BZ 1416257](https://bugzilla.redhat.com/1416257) <b>Add ansible to ovirt-engine-hosts-ansible-inventory requirements</b><br>
- - [BZ 1416218](https://bugzilla.redhat.com/1416218) <b>ovirt-engine-hosts-ansible-inventory fails with: TypeError: datetime.datetime(...) is not JSON serializable</b><br>
  - [BZ 1405813](https://bugzilla.redhat.com/1405813) <b>[RFE] Configure collectd and fluentd on hosts</b><br>
- - [BZ 1403903](https://bugzilla.redhat.com/1403903) <b>engine-setup refuses to run over a DB restored from an hosted-engine env if it wasn't in global maintenance mode at backup time</b><br>Engine-setup was refusing to run over a restored DB if the backup was taken on an hosted-engine env when not in global maintenance mode.
-Fixing it.
  - [BZ 1379354](https://bugzilla.redhat.com/1379354) <b>README: Maven-3 is written as "optional" and "required" at the Prerequisites section</b><br>

 ##### Team: Network